Still have questions? Leave a comment

 What you need here is a killer hook.
 (Sorry, just couldn’t resist!)

 The murder mystery is a genre that’s all about action.
-So it’s advised that you start with an action-packed incident, rather than a description of the setting or a philosophical pondering about the nature of things.
-Ensure that this event is intriguing, and a reader is compelled to find out what happened, and how things came to be.
+So it’s advised that you start writing with an action-packed incident, rather than a description of the setting or a philosophical pondering about the nature of things.
+Ensure that this event is intriguing, and a reader is compelled to find out what happened and how things came to be.
 An obvious type of incident is the discovery of a body.
+Writing a murder mystery can be fun and engaging for both the writer and the reader.

 4. Build tension in every scene